EVs are a key part of Canada's climate strategy. But there aren't nearly enough chargers, analysis shows | CBC News

 Some of the results of CBC's analysis are surprising.
 The sparsely populated U.S. state of Wyoming, not typically considered a leader on climate change, fared the best for charging stations per number of electric vehicles for jurisdictions in North America, although the numbers of both there are small.

-The Cowboy State boasts 99 charging stalls for 840 electric cars, meaning there are more than 11 stations per car.
+The Cowboy State boasts 99 charging stalls for 840 electric cars, meaning there are more than 11 stations per 100 cars.

 Earlier this year, Republican legislators in the state proposed a bill that would ban new EV sales by 2035 in Wyoming.
 The representatives later indicated their bill was something of a joke, taking a dig at California's plan to phase out gas vehicle sales by 2035.